 Register 30 days prior to the course commencement date.

 GP REGISTRARS: Doctors in training who are on a recognised pathway to General Practice Registration through a recognised training provider receive a HealthCert Scholarship of $100 for the face-to-face course.

 The program is delivered both face-to-face and online.

 The face-to-face program follows a lecture-style approach with plenty of interaction from the audience, humour and visual cues to help get the messages across and enhance the learning experience throughout the day.
 All participants of the face-to-face program will also receive the GP Update handbook and the 2017 GP Update video recordings as an additional bonus.

-The online program, which always contains the current GP Update video recordings and the previous year's content, is delivered in video lectures which you can replay anytime.
-Upon registration, you will gain access to the 2017 video contents immediately.
-Once the 2018 program has been released in August, you will then also gain access to the 2018 video contents and will receive the printed version of the 2018 GP Update Handbook.
+The online program, which always contains the current GP Update video recordings and the previous year’s content, is delivered in video lectures which you can replay anytime.
+Upon registration, you will gain access to the 2017 and 2018 video contents immediately, and will receive the printed version of the 2018 GP Update Handbook.